Social Progress Index for Mexican States

 In this brief interview, Sofía Ramírez, director of México ¿cómo vamos? highlights six key takeaways from their latest report and the lessons Mexico offers as a diverse country.
 She also shares how they collaborate with policymakers and leaders across sectors to track and amplify the impact of their work.

-In this brief interview, Sofía Ramírez, director of México ¿cómo vamos? highlights six key takeaways from their latest report and the lessons Mexico offers as a diverse country.
-She also shares how they collaborate with policymakers and leaders across sectors to track and amplify the impact of their work.
-Explore the full results, including unique thematic reports diving deeper into the data insights and learn more about the work that México, ¿cómo vamos? is leading.
+In this brief interview, Sofía Ramírez, director of México ¿cómo vamos? highlights key takeaways from their latest report and the lessons Mexico offers as a diverse country.
+Is Mexico improving their quality of life?
+Which states provide better opportunities for their people?
+Explore the full results and learn more about the work that México, ¿cómo vamos? is leading.

 Learn More

-In this brief interview, Sofía Ramírez, director of México ¿cómo vamos? highlights six key takeaways from their latest report and the lessons Mexico offers as a diverse country.
-She also shares how they collaborate with policymakers and leaders across sectors to track and amplify the impact of their work.
-Explore the full results, including unique thematic reports diving deeper into the data insights and learn more about the work that México, ¿cómo vamos? is leading.
+In this brief interview, Sofía Ramírez, director of México ¿cómo vamos? highlights key takeaways from their latest report and the lessons Mexico offers as a diverse country.
+Is Mexico improving their quality of life?
+Which states provide better opportunities for their people?
+Explore the full results and learn more about the work that México, ¿cómo vamos? is leading.

 Learn More